haproxy/haproxy/doc/lua-api/index.rst

   If the buffer cant receive more data, a 'nil' value is returned.

-  :param class_channel channel: The manipulated channel.
+  :param class_channel channel: The manipulated Channel.
   :returns: a string containig the avalaiable line or nil.

-.. js:function:: channel.set(channel, string)
+.. js:function:: Channel.set(channel, string)

   This function replace the content of the buffer by the string.
 The function returns the copied length, otherwise, it returns -1.